russ-smith/Meshify/doc/Instructions.md

 The direction is given in spherical coordinates - the first parameter controls longitude, and the second controls latitude.

+## Contolling material properties

+Below the light controls are some simple material parameters for the object's surface.
+The diffuse color affects the color of the matte lighting on the object.
+Smoothness affects the strength and size of glossy highlights.

 ## Controlling view

 Left-drag to rotate the object.